-How to safely make a Pack ‘n Play more comfortable
+Is it possible to safely make a Pack N Play more comfortable?

-Even if the Pack N Play mattress feels hard.
-Even if it seems thin.
-Even if your baby won’t sleep in it…
+Even if the Pack N Play mattress feels hard… Even if it seems thin… Even if your baby won’t sleep on it…

 No padding should be added to a Pack N Play to make it more comfortable.